ssandeed/walmart_machine_learning_service/README.md

 **‘/sales/stores/items/’ (GET):** Returning predicted sales volume for an input item, store and date.

-- Model is deployed on Heroku: https://murmuring-savannah-38202-293cb3467416.herokuapp.com/docs
+- The model is deployed on Heroku and can be accessed on https://murmuring-savannah-38202-293cb3467416.herokuapp.com/docs